Inflectra/kronodesk-documentation/docs/Quick-Start-Guide/index.md

 ### Responding to a Ticket

-You can create a ticket as an internal user or as a customer.
-Let's see the experience from the employee's perspective.
 Click the 'Sign Out' link and login as an employee using the following credentials:

 -   Login: ericemployee
 -   Password: PleaseChange